sayantika21175/Text_To_Image_Using_GAN/README.md

      * Append each embedding values to get final embedding of the entire Sentence
      * So this is of size 300
      * Store the embeddings into binary (.npy format) file
-  * Create train dataset with the images and the caption embeddings **Defining the Generator and Discriminator**
+  * Create train dataset with the images and the caption embeddings.
+# Defining the Generator and Discriminator**
   * Used ADAM optimizer in both Generator and Discriminator
   * It is observed that leaky relu works better compare to relu in GAN
   * Used strides instead of MAXPooling. because it is proven that strides give better result than MaxPooling